petermsiegel/F-string-APL/README.md

-Two adjacent **Text fields** can be separated by a Null **Space field** `{}`, for example when at least one field contains multiline input that you want formatted separately from others, i.e. keeping each field in is own rectangular space:
+Two adjacent **Text fields** can be separated by a Null **Space field** `{}`, for example when at least one field contains multiline input that you want formatted separately from others, keeping each field in is own rectangular space:

 ```
    ∆F 'Cat`◇Elephant `◇Mouse{}Felix`◇Dumbo`◇Mickey'